wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 ## Firmware

 First off, make sure your laptop's firmware is up to date.
 This isn't strictly _necessary_, but it is a good idea (especially with ThinkPads), and it'll be easiest to do it now before you've installed AEM.

-Be careful doing this -- make sure your laptop has a full charge, stays plugged in, and doesn't unexpectedly power down during the update process, or else you run the risk of bricking your laptop's mobo.
+Be careful here: make sure your laptop has a full charge, stays plugged in, and doesn't unexpectedly power down during the update process.
+The failure states for a BIOS update can be difficult or impossible to recover from, so you really do not want anything to go wrong here.

 ## Getting an image

-I'm just going to go ahead and assume you're running Linux (or something like it).
+I'm just going to go ahead and assume you're running Linux.

-From a trusted device (or the closest thing you can find to one), go to
+From a trusted device, or the closest thing you can find to one, go to

 https://www.qubes-os.org/downloads/

 and download the latest stable release.
 At time of writing, this is `4.0.2`.

-You can download or torrent the image.
-Torrenting is usually much faster, but a direct download can be carried out over Tor; ultimately, your choice depends on your priorities.
+You can torrent the image or download it directly over HTTPS.
+I usually torrent because it goes much faster.
+A direct download can be carried out over Tor, though, so for some users that option may be preferable.

-After your download is complete, validate the image.
+After your download is complete, you should validate the image.
 Do this by following the steps described here:

 https://www.qubes-os.org/security/verifying-signatures/

 You _really should_ go through the above process.
-But if right now you're rolling your eyes and thinking "we both know that's not going to happen", then at the absolute minimum you should run checksums on your local images.
+But if you're currently rolling your eyes and thinking "we both know that's not going to happen", then at the absolute minimum you should run checksums on your local images.
 If you downloaded `4.0.2` then you should see the following:

 ```
-$ sha256sum *.iso
+$ sha256sum Qubes-R4.0.2-x86_64.iso
 4451712940d38d1766320ec814a9029f043f46fd339ad6e9ebb7c6594982a699  Qubes-R4.0.2-x86_64.iso
 ```